Hotmoka/hotmoka/tutorial/Takamaka.md

 > can be called for sending money to a contract.
 A problem with Solidity's approach
 > is that the balance of a contract is not fully controlled by its
 > payable methods, since money can always flow in through the fallback
+> function (and others, more surprising ways).
-> function.
-This led to software bugs, when a contract found itself
+> This led to software bugs, when a contract found itself
 > richer then expected, which violated some (wrong) invariants about
 > its state.
 For more information, see Antonopoulos and Wood,
 > *Mastering Ethereum*, page 181 (*Unexpected Ether*), 2019, O'Reilly Media, Inc.